Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Magoosh SAT Prep Review

 Our detailed review of the Magoosh Digital SAT prep course

 For the bargain hunting parent seeking an SAT prep course with the perfect balance of affordability and study resources for their college-bound high schooler, the Magoosh SAT prep course sounds like a dream.
-For just a shade over $100, you get access to hundreds of video lessons, thousands of practice problems and full-length practice SAT exams, among other study materials.
+For just a shade under $130, you get access to hundreds of video lessons, thousands of practice problems and full-length practice SAT exams, among other study materials.
 But with all of these resources offered at such a low price point, this naturally makes you wonder, “How good is this Magoosh SAT course, really?”.
 We answer that question and more in this detailed review.